Back to: Home

 "How do I use the "Daily hours" and "Weekly hours" reports?"

-The "Daily hours" and "Weekly hours" reports shows you the actual timesheet done time of people.
+The "Daily hours" and "Weekly hours" reports shows you the actual timesheet done time of your people.

-A person or project's "Daily hours" and "Weekly hours" reports are available to:
+A person or project's "Daily hours" and "Weekly hours" reports, and all other "Attendance" reports, are available to be opened by:

-To open a project's "Daily hours" or "Weekly hours" report:
+To see a project's "Daily hours" or "Weekly hours" report:

-1. First, once it opens, you'll see two green lines representing the done time of everyone in this project, over the last 90 days.
+1. First, once it opens, you'll see two green lines representing the done time of everyone in the project, over the last 90 days.

-2. The upper green line is the accumulated done time over the time period, which in this case is 90 days.
+2. The upper green line is the accumulated done time over the time period, which in the example is 90 days.

 3. And finally, the lower green lines are the actual daily done times.

-To see a person's done time of a person in a project:
+To see a person's done time in a project:

 2. And finally, when you hover your mouse over each line, you'll see additional details.
 Like who the line's for, and how much done time the person's worked.